autoplot/documentation/javadoc/org/das2/event/BoxZoomMouseModule.md

-# org.das2.event.BoxZoomMouseModuleProvide a box zoom where drag to draw a box that will be the new range, and mouse wheel events
+# org.das2.event.BoxZoomMouseModule

- are zoom in and zoom out.
+Provide a box zoom where drag to draw a box that will be the new range, and mouse wheel events are zoom in and zoom out.
 This is typically attached to the left mouse button.

-BoxZoomMouseModule( org.das2.graph.DasCanvasComponent parent, org.das2.dataset.DataSetConsumer consumer, org.das2.graph.DasAxis xAxis, org.das2.graph.DasAxis yAxis )
+# BoxZoomMouseModule( org.das2.graph.DasCanvasComponent parent, org.das2.dataset.DataSetConsumer consumer, org.das2.graph.DasAxis xAxis, org.das2.graph.DasAxis yAxis )
 Creates a new instance of BoxZoomMouseModule

 ***